vertigo6622/obsidian-keykeeper/README.md

 ### CBC-MAC

-CBC-MAC (cipher block chaining message authentication code) ensures message integrity:
+CBC-MAC (Cipher Block Chaining Message Authentication Code) ensures license verification integrity:

 1. data is padded to a multiple of 128 bits (16 bytes)
 2. each 128-bit block is XORed with the previous ciphertext